khanhha/khanhha.github.io/_posts/2009-05-15-SMPL-model-introduction.md

 ```

 # Conclusion
-In this port, we go through the steps of synthesizing a new human subject from the trained SMPL model provided by the Maxplank institute.
+In this port, we went through the steps of synthesizing a new human subject from the trained SMPL model provided by the Maxplank institute.
+We learned how to combine principal shape components to reconstruct the rest-pose shape and then regress the joint locations from it.
+We also learned to predict the deformation correction caused by pose and apply global joint transformation to the rest-pose mesh.
 For further information, please check [the SMPL paper](http://files.is.tue.mpg.de/black/papers/SMPL2015.pdf)